gazpachu/joanmira/pages/privacy/index.md

 The information I collect from analytics helps me understand what parts of my sites are doing well, how people arrive at my site and so on.
 Like most websites, I use this information to make the website better.

-You can learn more about Google Analytics or opt out if you wish.

-### Facebook, Twitter and other social networks

-These services provide social buttons and similar features which I use on my website – such as the “Like” and “Tweet” buttons.

-To do so, I embed code that they provide.
-Their buttons generally know if you’re logged in; for example Facebook sometimes say “x of your friends like this”.
-I do not have any access to that information, nor can I control how those networks use it.

-Social networks therefore could know that you’re viewing this website, if you use their services (that isn’t to say they do, but their policies may change).
-As my website is remarkably inoffensive, I imagine this is not a concern for most users.

 ### Discussion comments

-To allow visitors to discuss my blog articles and some web pages, I use a discussion system called Disqus.
+To allow visitors to discuss my blog articles and some web pages, I use a discussion system based on Github issues called [Utterances](https://utteranc.es/).

-I embed code that Disqus provide and I cannot control it.
-Disqus anonymously tracks visitors to pages like I do.
-They also remember who you are if you login to any Disqus service, so you can comment on any website using their tool.
+I embed code that Utterances provides and I cannot control it.
+Nonetheless, in their website they say: No tracking, no ads, always free.

-Logging in to Disqus can be done in many ways, including via Facebook.
-If you login via social network, Disqus will be able to link your activity to that network.
-In this way, your Disqus activity may be personally identifiable.
+To be able to comment, you need to register an account at [Github](https://github.com).

-Disqus will know what pages you viewed in my site and what you wrote on those comments.
-Of course all comments you leave are also publicly visible on the Internet alongside your name, so I do not imagine this is a concern for many people.
+Of course all comments you leave are also publicly visible on the Internet alongside your Github username, so I do not imagine this is a concern for many people.

+Previously I used a comment system called Disqus, but I imported all the comments to the new system.
+If you wish to remove your comment, please contact me and I will delete it.

 ### If you sign up for the newsletter